rakki194/cringe.live/content/en/docs/yiff_toolkit/comfyui/_index.md

 ---

 Before diving into ComfyUI's practical aspects, let's understand the mathematical foundations of diffusion models that power modern AI image generation.
-You can [skip](#latent-space) most, but not all of the intimidating equations, and jump to the practical part, but your brain _will_ thank you for it!
+If you disagree, you can scribble over all the equations on your monitor with a permanent marker!

 ### The Diffusion Process